spencerwolfe/Klingon-Bird-of-Prey-Arduino-Code/README.md

 A version of the schematic can be found [here.](https://i.imgur.com/BocrYRs.jpg)
 A video of the lighting effects concept can be viewed [here](https://youtu.be/PGcJWlzBHdg) and [here.](https://youtu.be/N_Pehfjpc3A)

+NOTE: AS OF 06-13-2022, THIS REPOSITORY IS NOW ARCHIVED AS READ ONLY